 However, if you suffer from chronic and regular pain due to arthritis, lupus or fibromyalgia, it’s best if you breathe deeply rather than hold your breath.

 Try holding your breath for a few seconds and then take a deep, slow breath.

 This is how you’ll release endorphins, which are natural analgesics created in the body.

 Something as easy as practicing deep breathing from today on will allow you to improve your body posture and, above all, the back-neck axis.

 By filling your lungs with air, you stimulate the spine to place it in a more harmonious, balanced and healthy posture.

 The lymphatic system is an essential part of the body’s immune system and is composed of a complex network of lymphatic vessels, tissues, organs and lymph nodes that fulfill many functions.

-6. It takes care of our heart
+6. It takes care of your heart

-Something that is interesting to know also is that aerobic exercise (cardio) uses fat as energy.
+Aerobic exercise (cardio) uses fat as energy.
 On the other hand, anaerobic exercise (strength training) uses glucose as energy.